 By default, you'll be able to reach people who are likely to be in or regularly present in your targeted areas, as well as those who show interest in your targeted geographic areas.
 People can show interest through terms used in their searches, if they were recently in a location, or through content that they view related to the location (such as pages or sites).

 Areas that people show interest in are also known as locations of interest, which we identify regardless of the Google search domain that the person searches on.
 Find out more about how we determine geographic location and locations of interest.

-You can have the option to switch to a different way of targeting.
-Let's take a look at our available targeting options.
+You have the option to switch to a different form of targeting.
+Let's review the available targeting options below.

 This default and recommended option lets you reach people who are likely to be in or regularly present in your targeted location, as well as people who have shown interest in your targeted locations.

-Most campaigns will see a decrease in impressions when switching away from the default targeting option.
+Most campaigns will notice a decrease in impressions when switching away from the default targeting option.
 We suggest that you change your targeting option only if you want to refine your campaign’s traffic.

-This option lets you show your ads to people who are likely to be located in, or are regularly located in, the locations that you've targeted.
+This option lets you show your ads to people who are likely to be located, or regularly located in the locations that you've targeted.
 Note that Hotel campaigns use only 'Presence' targeting.

 This option lets you show your ads to anyone searching on Google for your targeted location.
 If a person doesn’t specify a location in their search, then the system uses the location where a user is likely to be located for targeting.
 This option is only available for Search campaigns.

 By default, you'll exclude people likely to be located in your excluded locations.

-You have the option to change your default setting to exclude people who are likely to be located in, regularly in, or who've shown interest in your excluded locations.
-Let's take a look at our available exclusion options, and examine how they work with some example campaigns.
+You have the option to change your default setting to exclude people who are likely to be located in, regularly in or who've shown interest in, your excluded locations.
+Let's review our available exclusion options, and examine how they work with some example campaigns.